PorkShoulderHolder/timeshift/README.md

 ```
 $python app.py marvel.graphml
 ```
-will serve the visualization on port 5000, after around 15 seconds of preprocessing
+will serve an interactive visualization on port 5000, after around 15 seconds of preprocessing

 #### Javascript API